 Care and Replacement

 Compression garments lose elasticity over time.
-Even with proper care, replace compression socks every 3–6 months with daily use — elastic threads fatigue and the garment loses therapeutic compression.
-Signs: the sock slides down, feels looser, or develops holes.
-Wash by hand or gentle machine cycle with cool water; avoid fabric softeners and high-heat drying.
+Even with proper care, most compression socks should be replaced every 3–6 months with daily use — the elastic threads fatigue, and the garment loses its therapeutic compression level.
+Signs it's time to replace: the sock slides down during the day, feels looser than it used to, or develops holes or runs.

 Frequently Asked Questions